 The AWS Free Tier applies, with new AWS customers getting 1,000 pages free per month using the Detect Document Text API, and up to 100 pages per month using the Analyze Document API.
 It should be noted that AWS pricing varies greatly in real terms between geographic regions.

-Rekognition's pricing model is even more granular, split between image, video and custom labels analysis.
+Rekognition's pricing model is even more granular, split between image, custom labels and video object recognition and analysis.
 The company provides a complex online calculator to help estimate potential Rekognition API costs.
 We don't have room in this article to list all the explicit per-unit pricing that Amazon currently makes available.

 To access this functionality, you'll need an Azure subscription, a current .NET Core install or Visual Studio IDE, and then to create a Computer Vision Resource in the Azure portal to obtain a key and instance endpoint.